 Q2.
 Is the Airport required to use AFFF?

 A2.
-Yes.
-Since the 1970s, the Federal Aviation Administration (FAA) has required that all U.S. commercial service airports, including Richmond International Airport, use AFFF (an aqueous film-forming foam that contains PFAS) as part of their emergency response and training efforts.
+For decades, the Federal Aviation Administration (FAA) required that all U.S. commercial service airports, including Richmond International Airport, use AFFF (that contained PFAS) as part of their emergency response and training efforts.
 AFFF provides unsurpassed effectiveness in suppressing and containing aviation-related fires and thereby protecting the traveling public and first responders.

 Q3.
 Why hasn’t RIC switched to the new firefighting foam?